kaf212/english_voci_extractor/README.md

 # english_voci_extractor
-You will not be ablte to use this if you're not me, so don't bother looking at it.
+You will not be able to use this if you're not me, so don't bother looking at it.
 This code is incredibly ugly and inefficient, it was written in about 30 minutes and it runs barely.

 The purpose of this script is extracting words from EF_Wordlist_FourthEdition_edited because I